Rectal administration: Recreational

-A modified hypodermic syringe used for rectal administration ("plugging") of heroin.
+A modified hypodermic syringe used for rectal administration of heroin.

-Besides its application in medicine, rectal administration is also employed by users of psychoactive substances.
+Colloquially known as boofing or plugging, rectal administration is, besides its application in medicine, also employed by users of psychoactive substances.
 As in the medical procedure, the psychoactive drug is injected via the anus and is absorbed by the rectum's blood vessels.

 A study shows that awareness of rectal administration as a possible route of administration varies greatly among users of different drugs.
 The knowledge of rectal administration is highest among groups of users of alcohol, stimulants and opioids, where over 30% of users are aware of it.

 The reasons for rectal administration are largely the same as with medicinal drugs: Bypassing the first-pass effect, fast onset, and a relatively high bioavailability with some drugs.

 Rectal administration is sometimes thought of as a safer alternative to intravenous injection of psychoactive substances, which carries a significant risk of infections and illnesses like pulmonary granulomatosis.

 However, rectal administration of psychoactive drugs has risks associated with it also.
 The combination of a brief acting time (compared to oral administration) and an unpredictable absorption-rate can, particularly for new users, result in a risk of overdoses.
 Use of shared or non-sterile equipment can increase the risk of acquiring sexually transmitted infections.
 Some psychoactive substances like substituted amphetamines can induce a strong vasoconstriction in the rectal vasculature and lead to intestinal ischemia.

 As with illicit psychoactive drugs in general, risks connected to rectal administration stem from the often unknown purity and composition of the drugs.
 This leads to the user not knowing if and what substances, by-products or cutting agents are present in their drugs before administering them rectally.
 Possible impurities or falsely marketed substances greatly increase the risk of administering illicit drugs rectally.

 Mechanism and effects

 A drug that is administered rectally will in general (depending on the drug) have a faster onset, higher bioavailability, shorter peak, and shorter duration than oral administration.
-Another advantage of administering a drug rectally, is that it tends to produce less nausea compared to the oral route and prevents any amount of the drug from being lost due to emesis (vomiting).
+Another advantage of administering a drug rectally is that it tends to produce less nausea compared to the oral route and prevents any amount of the drug from being lost due to emesis (vomiting).
 In addition, the rectal route bypasses around two-thirds of the first-pass metabolism as the rectum's venous drainage is two-thirds systemic (middle and inferior rectal vein) and one-third hepatic portal system (superior rectal vein).
 This means the drug will reach the circulatory system with significantly less alteration and in greater concentrations.